hudieu/morphing-ditto/README.md

 and set the first shape as a visible path in my svg.
 To insert the picture of my choice within the svg, I simply reference the picture as an img tag within a pattern tag in my svg defs.

-The animation uses the core gsap library as well as an extra paid plugin, namely MorphSVGPlugin, which is free to use on the codepen website, but I have to omit the script for the plugin in the index.js since all greensock files are subject to their own license.
+The animation uses the core gsap library as well as an extra paid plugin, namely MorphSVGPlugin, which is free to use on the codepen website, but I can't include the plugin in the js folder here since all greensock files are subject to their own license.
 I purchased a paid plan, so the live demo is in agreement with the license terms.

 The steps for the animation come in this order: